SorenHeinze/Kinetic-Triplet-Determination/README.md

 Hence, all assumed knowledge was abandoned and the exact isoconversional method was used to determine the needed information.

 These programs are NOT the programs I used while I worked on my PhD, but they use the same method and yield the same results.
-Otherwise are these programs much better structured and I offer to the user more options and a much nicer interface.
+Otherwise are these programs much better structured (and commented) and I offer to the user more options and a much nicer interface.

 ## Description
 These are python3 programs.
 The main functions are: